-Our daughter went around the huge grounds in her tricycle while we strolled and enjoy the cool ocean breeze.
+The lighthouse, the view of the Pacific ocean and the surrounding grounds were beautiful and serene.
+Kids can bring their bikes and while adults stroll around with them to enjoy the cool ocean breeze.
 There were people bringing food and eating at the picnic benches overlooking the Pacific.
-Another group was barbeque-ing in the middle of the park while the kids play in the play structure.
+You can also barbeque in the middle of the park while kids play in the play structure.

 The northern California coast offers some of the oldest lighthouses in the state, while the southern California coast offers additional interesting lighthouse finds, each with a unique history.
 Here’s a list of other lighthouses in the California coast:

 - Alcatraz, San Francisco Bay

 - Battery Point, Humboldt County

-Piedras Blancas, near Hearst Castle
+- Piedras Blancas, near Hearst Castle

 - Pigeon Point, Santa Cruz